mostafa272/filterableitemsfork2/README.md

     Using a pretty style for displaying the items.

     The capability of displaying the avatar of authors instead of item image

+## Requirements
+- Joomla
+- K2 Component

+## Instructions:

+- Download this module
+- Install this module via Admin Backend
+- Configure the setting of this module at Admin Backend

 Using this module is easy and fast and it can be installed on Joomla 2.5.x, Joomla 3.x.
 Before using this module, make sure the K2 component has been installed on your Joomla website.